Yiling-J/theine/README.md

 ## API

 Key should be a **Hashable** object, and value can be any **Python object**.
-If key type is not **str/int**, Theine will generate a unique key string automatically, this unique str will be stored in memory as metadata and cost some memory, also add overhead to cleanup metadata.
+If key type is not **str/int**, Theine will generate a unique key string automatically, this unique str will use extra space in memory and increase get/set/remove overhead.

 Please be aware the Cache class is **not** thread-safe.